Leon Ware (1972 album)

 Leon Ware is the self-titled debut studio album by American musician Leon Ware.
 It was released in 1972 and was his only release for United Artists Records.

 Background

 In 1971, Ware collaborated with Ike & Tina Turner, co-writing several songs on their album, 'Nuff Said.
 The moderate success of 'Nuff Said led the Turners' record label at the time, United Artists, to hand Ware a recording contract as a solo artist.

 Reception

 Although the album failed to chart, the album did receive positive reviews from critics.
 Bob Talbert of the Detroit Free Press wrote, "Detroiter Leon Ware is a marvelous songwriter".
 He continued, "Ware is also a superb singer..."
 Omaha World-Herald commended the album, citing that the album was "the strong, individualistic vocal and piano work of Leon Ware".
 Moreover, they predicted that "[Ware] should be headed for considerable popularity".
+In 1972, Ware appeared in an advertisement on Billboard to promote the album.